Mastodon

 The Limitations and Criticisms

 The strategy is simple but not without real flaws.
-Be honest with yourself about these before committing capital.
+Weigh these before committing capital.

 Concentration risk.
 Ten stocks is not a diversified portfolio.
 If one position suffers a dividend cut or a serious operational problem, the impact on your returns is significant.
 In a year where two or three Dogs blow up, you will feel it.